Supporting our colleagues with disabilities

 Sometimes what makes us different is visible.
 Sometimes it isn’t immediately obvious.
 We know that differences can be life-changing and can change over time.

-We believe that being differently-abled shouldn’t be a barrier to anyone achieving their potential, and so we are committed to learning and understanding the experiences of our differently-abled colleagues.
+We believe having a disability shouldn’t be a barrier to anyone achieving their potential, and so we are committed to learning and understanding the experiences of our colleagues with disabilities.

 Whether it is physical, neuro or any other kind of difference, we want everyone to feel supported to bring their true self to work, knowing they are valued and always included for who they are.